 As a result of the regular monitoring and audits that will be undertaken any areas of concern (including staff not following processes) will be monitored and reviewed within a 1-month period to ensure that the practice meet the desired standard.

 Appendices

+APPENDIX A – SAR REQUEST FORM – FOR PATIENT AND THIRD PARTY USE

+APPLICATION FOR ACCESS TO PERSONAL INFORMATION

+Please complete the form below and return this to you to request a copy of your medical records.